 What Can You Buy at Dilli Haat?

 The stalls at the haats are rotated every 15 days to ensure that the handicrafts on sale remain fresh and diverse.
 However, a lot of stalls sell the same thing, and the items aren't unique.
 Popular items include bags, cushion covers, embroidered and woven fabrics, wood carvings, shoes, carpets and rugs, saris and other ethnic wear, leather items, jewelry, and paintings.
 Make sure you haggle to get a good price.
-Here are some tips.
+Here's how to bargain at Indian markets.

 Festivals and Events at Dilli Haat

 Regular festivals are held at each Dilli Haat.
 These include the Great Indian Food Festival in January, Baisaki Festival in April, Summer Festival in June, the International Mango Festival in July, and Teej Festival in August.
 Regional folk dances are another highlight.
 Check local event listings to find out what's on where and when.